The scorpion is one of the most disliked pests in the Tucson desert. Nobody wants scorpions running around their house at night!

 The Arizona bark scorpion’s body is flat, allowing it to fit through very small cracks and crevices.
 They can get inside buildings through torn screens, gaps in doorways or through vents and other openings in walls.
 To prevent scorpions from entering your home, inspect all exterior doors from bottom to top.
 If you can see visible light or feel air movement, the scorpion can get in.
 Replacing or adding weather stripping may close all the gaps thus preventing access.
 Also, make sure that trees and bushes don’t reach all the way to the walls of your home, and keep your lawns mowed.
 Additionally, if you have woodpiles or clutter anywhere near the house, it’s a good idea to get rid of them since they serve as ideal hiding places for scorpions.

-Finally, regular pest control service is recommended to eliminate the scorpions food source.
-Contact Conquistador Pest to help you with scorpions and other Tucson pest control services.
-We also provide termite control and weed control.
+Finally, regular pest control service is recommended to eliminate the scorpion’s food source.